Policy and Procedure Name:

 and the DMC shall work together with the BWC claim services staff to publish a

-BWC Subsequent Order in accordance with Section V.H.
+BWC subsequent order in accordance with Section V.H.

-1. BWC does not have
+1. BWC

-to obtain an IME or PFR for claim reactivation when the:
+does not have to obtain an IME or PFR for claim reactivation when the:

 a.
 Evidence